Dopamineral/sleep_graph/README.md

 ## Step 0: This works best in the anaconda - spyder setup but good luck to however you want to use it
 anaconda python datascience package thing can be found here: https://www.anaconda.com/

-## Step 1: Run: "SIGN IN" portion of the code
+## Step 1: Run: "SIGN IN" portion of the code and then log into your garmin account manually.
 Automatic login is not implemented yet and might actually be preferable, user-safety wise.
 Once the selenium web driver is active the rest of the code will execute fine.
+When you're logged in it will be able to scrape the dates based on the urls that fit each day.

 ## Step 2: Resize the chromium driver window until the width is as small as possible.
 The XPATH to the data will change if the sidemenu is showing and you will scrape a whole bunch of NaNs.
 So resize it so it has the width of a mobile website.